ebadi/che-test/README.md

     //133.
 Fix internal link to puzzle in about/rule section : FIXED
     //129.
 Check if you play, then login it will not overwrite your data : WORKS FINE
     //130. https://chesscircuit.substack.com/p/looking-forward-to-chess-in-2023 : FIXED
+    //128.
+Answer to Dirk - Add the link to the website about  : FIXED
+    //131.
+Answer to Stewart : FIXED
+    //132.
+Cleanup console.log : FIXED

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see